vidraj/segmentace/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a DICTIONARY.dict, --analyzer DICTIONARY.dict
+  -h, --help            show this help message and exit -a DICTIONARY.tagger, --analyzer DICTIONARY.tagger
-                        a path to the MorphoDiTa morphological analyzer data.
+                        a path to the MorphoDiTa tagger data.
                         When used, will lemmatize the input data before segmenting, thus supporting segmentation of inflected
                         forms.